BBeader/EE403-Capstone/Getting Started/README.md

   4. Loading tutorials (Python Code and Jupyter Notebook) into Visual Studio Code
   5. Downloading open source code and getting started with Python

-Following step 4, the following can be done in any order:
-  5. UI Python Tutorials
-  6. CV Python Tutorials
-  7. ML Python Tutorials
-  8. Other Python Tutorials
-  9. How to execute Jupyter Notebooks
+Following step 4, there are several more tutorials for added understanding.
+To access more tutorials navigate to the following:
+  EE403-Capstone>Getting Starting>More Tutorials